Oklahoma ER & Hospital is open every day of the year, 24 hours a day. We never close, not even for the holidays!

 Yes, our diagnostic laboratory is both CLIA and COLA certified.
 We are able to perform the majority of tests hospital ERs perform.
 These tests are processed by TEC onsite, so we can get the results to you quickly.
 Typical turnaround time for obtaining lab results at Oklahoma ER & Hospital is around 15 minutes.

 Yes, we have X-ray, MRI, Ultrasound, CT, and Doppler technology.
 When you require imaging services, in addition to being evaluated in real-time by the ER doctor, we also send the images electronically to an offsite radiologist so that it can be read immediately.
 An added benefit is that this technology provides printed radiology reports that are typically ready in about 20 minutes, which is faster than in hospital ERs.
-Oklahoma ER & Hospital also provides patients with CDs of their images, which are ready by the time they leave our facility.
+Oklahoma ER & Hospital also provides patients with CDs of their images, which are prepared by the time they leave our facility.

 Oklahoma ER & Hospital accepts commercial insurance plans and honors in-network benefits for medical emergencies.
-At this time, we are unable to accept government-funded insurance plans such as Medicare, Medicaid, TRICARE, or CHIP.
+At this time, we are unable to accept government-funded insurance plans such as Medicare, Medicaid, or CHIP.

-We accept cash, checks, and all major credit cards including MasterCard, Visa, American Express, and Discover.
+We accept cash, checks, and all major credit cards, including MasterCard, Visa, American Express, and Discover.

 You will be required to pay your emergency room copay at the end of your visit.

 According to Oklahoma guidelines, all insurance carriers must pay in-network benefits for any member seeking emergency medical treatment at an ER.
-Oklahoma law requires the insurance carrier to pay for your emergency care, regardless of whether the emergency room is “in network” or “out of network.”
+Oklahoma law requires the insurance carrier to pay for your emergency care, regardless of whether the emergency room is “in-network” or “out-of-network.”
 The state of Oklahoma empowers you to use the "prudent layperson standard” when considering what constitutes an emergency.

 Oklahoma state law requires patients to be reimbursed for ER visits by their insurance carriers.
 If your insurance company refuses to pay for your ER visit, you have the option of filing a grievance with the Oklahoma Department of Insurance.
 For more information about the Oklahoma Department of Insurance, click here.